microsoft/vscode-docs/remote/advancedcontainers/add-local-file-mount.md

          # ...
     ```

-If you've already built the container and connected to it, run **Remote-Containers: Rebuild Container** from the Command Palette (`kbstyle(F1)`) to pick up the change.
-Otherwise run **Remote-Containers: Open Folder in Container...** to connect to the container.
+If you've already built the container and connected to it, run **Dev Containers: Rebuild Container** from the Command Palette (`kbstyle(F1)`) to pick up the change.
+Otherwise run **Dev Containers: Open Folder in Container...** to connect to the container.